BLM activist protests without mask at Pentland home, says he has COVID, video shows

 "You don’t deserve to serve another second in the United States Army," Harley says, shouting from the foot of Pentland’s driveway at the beginning of the video.
 "You took [an] oath" – then he rips off his mask to finish the line – "to support and defend the Constitution of the United States of America.
 [Against all] enemies, foreign and domestic."

-Other protesters at home, about 15 minutes from the Army’s Fort Jackson, cheered the line.
+Other protesters at the home, about 15 minutes from the Army’s Fort Jackson, cheered the line.

 WHO IS JONATHAN PENTLAND?
 SOUTH CAROLINA ARMY DRILL SERGEANT CHARGED IN VIRAL ALTERCATION WITH BLACK MAN